raspberrypilearning/3D-scene/en/step_4.md

 + Choose a **Fill** colour.
 Click on **Outline** and deselect it (to do this, click on the box with the diagonal line in the bottom left-hand corner of the menu).
 Now, draw an oval using the **Circle** tool.
 Then, select the **Rectangle** tool to draw a rectangle underneath the oval.

-+ If you use varying colours for the shapes, you may need to use the **Front** and **Back** tools in the Paint editor to move your shapes forward or backwards so that they are positioned correctly within your background.
++ If you use varying colours for the shapes, you may need to use the **Front** and **Back** tools in the Paint editor to move your shapes forward or backward so that they are positioned correctly within your background.

 + You can select all the shapes and **Group** them together so that you can adjust them or move them as one shape.